-Here are 5 common things that might be holding you back from success.
+Here are five common things that might be holding you back from success.

-I am surprised how often I speak to people who wish for a particular job, role, or assignment but never actually asked for it.
-I, too, once believed that if my bosses and peers saw me working hard and doing a good job, that alone would be enough to advance my career.
-It was to a certain point, but talent and work ethic will only take you so far and often arent’ proportionate with success and promotions.
+I am surprised how often I speak to people who wish for a particular job, role, or assignment but never actually ask for it.
+I used to believe if my bosses and peers saw me working hard and doing a good job, that would be enough to advance my career.
+It wasn’t.
+Talent and work ethic will only take you so far and often aren’t proportionate with success and promotions.
 If you are a female, take note.
 Studies show women are even less likely to push for more pay, negotiate, or ask for what they want.
 Decision-makers often aren’t as calculating as you might think.
 Don’t expect your boss to be a mind reader.
 If you haven’t spoken up and articulated your goals or where you would like to see your career going, you need to figure out how to find your voice and start communicating what you want.
 If done right, employers will be appreciative.

 It’s common to keep tabs on your peers and colleagues, but when you start comparing yourself and wondering why they are getting something you aren’t, it’s not useful and sometimes even toxic.
 Ask yourself this.
 Is it something you can control?
 Sports are a great place to see this concept in action.
-Suppose you are a hall of fame quarterback, like Tom Brady, and the Patriots move on from you.
-Do you put energy in to feeling wronged and obsess over every play you could have executed better than Cam Newton?
-Or do you pour yourself into getting to know your new team, find a way to get your favorite tight end back into the NFL, and set your sights on winning another super bowl with your new coach and roster?
+Suppose you are a Hall of fame quarterback, like Tom Brady, and the Patriots move on from you.
+Do you put energy into feeling wronged and obsess over every play you could have executed better than Cam Newton?
+Or do you pour yourself into getting to know your new team, find a way to get your favorite tight end back into the NFL, and set your sights on winning another Super Bowl with your new coach and roster?
 You can’t control the decisions others make.
-If you spend time thinking about what others are doing and things out of your control, you are taking energy away from yourself and your potential success.
+If you think about what others are doing and things out of your control, you are taking energy away from yourself and your potential success.

-As an agent, I find myself speaking regularly with people who don’t know what they want to do or why.
-They are seeking a career in sports but don’t want to work weekends or holidays.
+As an agent, I speak regularly with people who don’t know what they want to do or why.
+They seek a sports career but don’t want to work weekends or holidays.
 They want to be the next Robin Roberts but are unwilling to move to a new city for a job opportunity.
 They love the idea of being a sideline reporter but expect to work regular 9-5 hours.
 Dreaming of a job in sports broadcasting because it seems fun is not an acceptable answer to why you want it to be your career.
 I can usually tell when someone hasn’t done their homework, and it is a red flag that they will struggle to be successful.
-How will you ever be able to ask for and go after what you want if you don’t even know what it is that you want?
-Your first step toward success is figuring out the answer to what you want and why.
+How can you ever ask for and go after what you want if you don’t even know what you want?
+Your first step toward success is determining the answer to your wants and why.